Godrigos/gocra/README.md

             log.Fatal(err)
         }

-        /* Based on job state passed by jobStage field from a JobStatus structure, prints to stdout the actual job stage and download its results if the job is completed. */
+        /* Based on job state passed by jobStage field from a JobStatus structure prints to stdout the actual job stage and download its results if the job is completed. */
         switch {